-• 100-2999 Lower division (first and second year) courses
+• 1000 - 2999 Lower division (first and second year) courses

 Students enrolled in Associate Degree programs take courses in the lower division.
+The letters that accompany the numbering system normally refer to the course subject matter, such as MAN = Management and PLA = Paralegal.